citizenfx/natives/HUD/AddBlipForRadius.md

 Blip ADD_BLIP_FOR_RADIUS(float posX, float posY, float posZ, float radius);
 ```

+Create a circle blip on the minimap and pause menu map.
+You need to set the colour and alpha of the blip using the handle created.

 ## Parameters
 * **posX**: World coordinate X of the blip's center.